The Real Housewives of Rhode Island

-The Real Housewives of Rhode Island, abbreviated RHORI, is an upcoming American reality television series set to premiere on Bravo in 2026.
-Developed as the network's eleventh installment of The Real Housewives franchise, it is set to focus on the personal and professional lives of a tight-knit circle of women living in Rhode Island.
+The Real Housewives of Rhode Island, abbreviated RHORI, is an American reality television series that premiered on Bravo on April 2, 2026.
+Developed as the network's twelfth installment of The Real Housewives franchise, it focuses on the personal and professional lives of a tight-knit circle of women living in Rhode Island.

 Overview

 On May 7, 2025, Bravo announced The Real Housewives of Rhode Island as the latest entry in The Real Housewives franchise.
-Dolores Catania of The Real Housewives of New Jersey will appear as a friend of the main cast.
-On November 16, 2025, the first season was confirmed to premiere in 2026, with Alicia Carmody, Rosie DiMarie, Ashley Iaconetti, Liz McGraw, Rulla Nehme Pontarelli, Kelsey Swanson, and Jo-Ellen Tiberi as full-time housewives, with Catania serving as a "friend of the housewives".
+Dolores Catania of The Real Housewives of New Jersey appears as a friend of the main cast.
+On November 16, 2025, the first season was confirmed to premiere in 2026, with Alicia Carmody, Rosie DiMare, Ashley Iaconetti, Liz McGraw, Rulla Nehme Pontarelli, Kelsey Swanson, and Jo-Ellen Tiberi as full-time housewives, with Catania serving as a "friend of the housewives".
+In May 2026, the series was renewed for a second season.
+In July of the same year, McGraw announced her departure from the series.